Heritage Round (NRL): Heritage Round 2008 - centenary of rugby league

-Heritage Round 2009 - Second Heritage Round
+Heritage Round 2009 - second Heritage Round

 The second NRL Heritage Round was played out in Round 10.
-The round opened with a thrilling match between the Dragons and Bulldogs, in which Hazem El Masri played his 300th career game, that was controversially settled by the Video Referee disallowing a try to Jamal Idris in the last minute to deny the Bulldogs victory in front of a packed Jubilee Oval.
+The round opened with a thrilling match between the Dragons and Bulldogs.Hazem El Masri played his 300th career game, which was controversially settled by the video referee disallowing a try to Jamal Idris in the last minute to deny the Bulldogs victory in front of a packed Jubilee Oval.
 On the same night, a large crowd turned out in Brisbane to watch the local derby between the Brisbane Broncos and Gold Coast Titans.

 Another memorable match was played out at the Sydney Cricket Ground on Sunday afternoon, as South Sydney and the Wests Tigers relived the 1969 Grand Final, with Souths narrowly defeating the Tigers in the dying moments of the game with a field goal.